Chisa-Momin/Ctf_writeups/QnQSec/The_company_.md

 This is the hint

  #### My Approach
- **_Firstly_**, i went to google to reverse search the image, but i couldn't find these, the search results only give the similar looking posts on X which was not enough to uncover the flag.
+ **_Firstly_**, i went to google(more specifically,google lens) to reverse search the image, but i couldn't find these, the search results only give the similar looking posts on X which was not enough to uncover the flag.

  **_Secondly_**, i went on to check X, i used the advanced search settings in which we can specifically search for the exact phrases, so i copy pasted the words given as hint and pasted in the "This exact phrase" box.Even, after doing this i couldn't uncover the solution ,it is quite hard in X to search as it didn't give any results sometimes.
 I don't know if it's a glitch or something.
 ![alt text](twitter_search_operator_the_company.png )